nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 A project often depends on third-party libraries.
 For example, Jimi depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.

-These _dependencies_ can be manually managed by:
+You can automate the managing of these _dependencies_ using Gradle.
+Gradle can download the dependencies automatically, which can remove the hassle of manually downloading and updating the libraries yourself.<br>

+It is recommended to use Gradle to manage the dependencies for you, however, if you choose not to use Gradle for whatever reason you can also manually manage these _dependencies_ by:<br>
 a.
-Including those libraries in the repo (this bloats the repo size)
+Including those libraries in the repo (this bloats the repo size)<br>
 b.
 Requiring developers to download those libraries manually (this creates extra work for developers)<br>

-On the other hand, you can automate the managing of these _dependencies_ using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than the above alternatives.<br>

 <br>